What type of content do you primarily create?

 - Automatically highlight potential recording errors for you to proofread and review.

-7. Export or save the transcript
+7. Export or save your text transcript

 Transcribing audio is an important skill.
 Make sure you follow these five essential tips and best practices to make sure you're doing it right.

-1. Use high-quality audio
+1. Use high-quality audio files

 The more precise the audio, the better the transcription.
 Always record your audio in a quiet environment with minimal background noise.
 For example, if you're recording an interview, use a dedicated microphone rather than relying on your laptop's built-in mic.

-However, if you find yourself in a pinch and have no other alternative, Descript’s Studio Sound can remove any background noise after the fact.
+However, if you find yourself in a pinch and have no other alternative, Descript's Studio Sound can remove any background noise after the fact.
+This feature helps improve transcription accuracy even when recording conditions aren't ideal.

-2. Choose the right transcription software or service
+2. Choose the right audio-to-text software

 Not all transcription tools are created equal.
 Pick one that aligns with your needs, goals, and quality standards.
 A human transcription service might be your best bet if you're after accuracy at any cost.

-3. Transcribe in sections
+3. Transcribe audio files in sections

 Don't try to tackle the whole audio file in one go.
 Break it down into manageable sections if you're transcribing it manually.
 This makes the task less overwhelming and allows you to focus on smaller parts to maintain accuracy.